west-code-development/West/Doc/manual.rst

    * - **Description**
      - Available options are:

-       - "S" : Start from scratch
+       - "S" : Start from scratch.
        - "R" : Restart from an interrupted run.
 You should restart with the same number of cores and images.

 .. data:: localization